 The different shades of green in the Tea Estates

 Located at an altitude of 6000 ft. in Idukki district, Munnar used to be one of the summer destinations of the erstwhile British rulers during the colonial days.
 While strolling around the charming hill station, I got transported back to my homeland, Assam where I grew up in a similar kind of colonial tea environment.
-The manicured tea gardens, tea factory and museum did not satiate my interest as I wanted to take the road towards the unknown or unexplored.
-While driving through the curvaceous roads, the tiny hut in the middle of nowhere, rising smoke from a distant village, smiling faces of some locals and the sprawling tea gardens became my constant companion.
+The manicured tea gardens, tea factory, and museum did not satiate my interest as I wanted to take the road towards the unknown or unexplored.
+While driving through the curvaceous roads, the tiny hut in the middle of nowhere, rising smoke from a distant village, the smiling faces of some locals, and the sprawling tea gardens became my constant companions.
 I was amazed to see the tea plantations, stretching endlessly through the terrain that looked like a painting.

 The sun peeping through the trees